 Some old time stamp dealers used to tie large numbers of similar stamps together with string, creating a bundle of a couple hundred.
 Granted these were always the most common stamps, but still, anyone using that method today would certainly be taken to task for the activity.

 One condition killer in the cover world is proper storage for non-traditional size covers.
 In Europe, collectors have little trouble with larger covers, like Monarch size, because they have been traditionally collected there.
 But in the states, the common cover size is #6 envelope and many have boxes to store just them.
-When a larger items comes along for a dealer or collector, all bets are off.
+When a larger item comes along for a dealer or collector, all bets are off.
 Hence the great number of covers with curled edges and bumped corners that didn't fit properly in available storage media.

 There are also those who look upon the larger philatelic real estate of a cover and decide that all that white space is just crying out for notations; a good soft eraser can save the cover.
 Otherwise, wait to find a cleaner copy if you can and perhaps offer a curt word or two to the one who practices cover abuse.